What the UK Ticket Resale Ban Means for Touring Artists

 I’m not saying the ban’s wrong.
 Clearly, industrial touting needed tackling.
 But for 300-capacity tours, this legislation solves a problem you mostly didn’t have whilst creating new administrative and communication requirements you definitely now, do have.
 Understand that reality, and you can plan a way forward now.

-Best Ticketing Platforms for UK Independent Artists After the Resale Ban
+Which Ticketing Platforms Work for UK Artists After the Resale Ban

-Right.
-The actual platforms and what they do.
+Platform choice in 2026 connects directly to your values.
+Here’s what the main options offer.
 Twickets operate on a “face value only” model.
 Ticket sellers list for free, buyers pay a 10% booking fee.
 Ed Sheeran’s championed it since 2022, and now fans search for Twickets before considering to pay scalper prices.
 Best use case: artists who want face-value resale infrastructure without touching Ticketmaster.
 The limitations are obvious, though, it’s a separate platform.
 Fans need to know Twickets exists and remember to check it when they’re looking for tickets.
-You can’t assume awareness in the music industry.
+You can’t assume ‘fan awareness’ in the music industry.

 Dice takes a different approach.
 The tickets are linked directly to your phone.
 There’s no booking fees, although “service fees” and a “transaction fee” are built into the upfront ticket cost to cover everything.
 And, any face-value resale is also built directly into the app.
 Fans appreciate this.
 Why?
 Because the pricing, including any fees, are transparent from the star, with no surprises at the checkout.
 Dice works well for artists wanting a seamless mobile-first experience where resale isn’t a separate step.
-The catch (isn’t there always one?): far smaller venue network than Ticketmaster.
+But their venue network is far smaller than Ticketmaster’s.
 Check whether your venues work with them before committing.

 Gigantic positions itself as an “authorised face value ticket agent” with a strong UK presence for mid-size independent shows.
 They occupy interesting territory between Dice’s indie ethos and Ticketmaster’s infrastructure.
 They are probably best for artists wanting an established platform without Ticketmaster but needing more venue coverage than Dice offers.
 Their resale infrastructure is less developed than Dice or Ticketmaster though, so, again, verify how the actual resale process works before you commit.